James W. Moseley: 1970s

 Moseley sold Saucer News to his long-time friend Gray Barker in 1968.
 In 1970, he founded another newsletter that went by several titles until Moseley finally settled on Saucer Smear.
 He produced the newsletter irregularly, but tried to keep a monthly schedule in later years.
 It became the longest continuously published UFO journal in the world.

 Moseley never went online; he never owned a computer.
-He produced the print version of "Saucer Smear" on a regular portable electric typewriter.
+He produced the print version of "Saucer Smear" on a portable electric typewriter, tape and glue, and a photocopy machine.
 The publication was sent via mail to "non-subscribers," and he also authorized others to sell PDF issues and subscriptions from a website.
 It typically had a joking, gossipy tone and it covered not just UFO cases, but also examined the personalities of UFOlogists and it did not hesitate to poke fun at people if he thought they deserved it.
 When UFOlogists were feuding, as they often were, Moseley loved to run the vitriolic letters one would send in denouncing the other.
 The masthead on each issue proclaimed Moseley as the "Supreme Commander".

 1980s and later

 In 1984, Moseley established an antiques store in Key West, Florida.
 There was a pre-Columbian art gallery, largely stocked with material he still had from his trips to South America in the 1950s.
 In 1992, Moseley donated his Peruvian collection to the Graves Museum of Archaeology and Natural History in Dania, Florida, where it is on permanent display.

 Moseley co-wrote a memoir with Karl T. Pflock in 2002, entitled Shockingly Close to the Truth!
 Confessions of a Grave-Robbing Ufologist, in which he recounted “the fun he has had over the years pursuing tall tales and purported evidence of visitors from outer space.”

-James Moseley died from cancer of the esophagus on November 16, 2012 at a hospital in Key West, Florida; he was 81 years old.
+James Moseley died from cancer of the esophagus on November 16, 2012, at a hospital in Key West, Florida; he was 81 years old.